 The District reporting entity includes all significant organizations, departments, and agencies over which the Board of Directors exercises oversight and budgeting responsibilities.
-Oversight responsibility is determined on the basis of appointment or selection of the governing board, designation of management, ability to significantly influence operations, accountability for fiscal matters and the scope of public service.
+Oversight responsibility is determined based on appointment or selection of the governing board, designation of management, ability to significantly influence operations, accountability for fiscal matters and the scope of public service.